jordanlewis/jordanlewis.github.com/source/_posts/2012-01-31-abstract-generic-collections-section-2-dot-1-redux.markdown

-restrictions on the types of methods in classes with covariant type parameters, due to the problem of mutability: a mutable array of type T is actually *contravariant* in its type parameter, because if you had an Array of type Any, updating one if its cells to be a subtype of Any like String is not always legal.
+restrictions on the types of methods in classes with covariant type parameters, due to the problem of mutability: a mutable array of type T is actually *contravariant* in its type parameter, because if you had an Array of type Any, updating one of its cells to be a subtype of Any like String is not always legal.
 So, in our Stack example, we can no longer simply say
     def cons(x: T) : Stack[T]
 because the x is appearing in a *contravariant* position, meaning that it has